Cryorithm/.github/profile/README.md

 ### 🧙 The Magic of Markdown

 Remember, great documentation makes great projects!
 Here at Cryorithm, we harness the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to ensure that all information is accessible and easy to navigate.

+---

+**Note on Trademark Usage:** The trademark symbol (™) should appear after "Cryorithm" at its first occurrence in major sections of documentation or public-facing materials where brand identity needs emphasis[^1].

+[^1]: In other instances within continuous text bodies or informal communications within GitHub repos (e.g., issues discussions), it's sufficient without repetitive use unless legally advised otherwise.